 Worryingly, many of those accused did go on to confess to all sorts of heinous practices.
 Perhaps worst of all, Elizabeth Pickering of Whittonstall confessed that she had power over her neighbour’s beasts and that she had killed a neighbour’s child.
 However, Ms Pickering then went on to accuse several other people.
 It was fairly common during witch trials for one person to accuse others, perhaps in the hope of saving themselves.
 And of course, it’s not known what conditions the accused were held in prior to the trials and what methods might have been used to extract these confessions.

 So far, I’ve not found out what happened to these people.
-Hopefully, they were all exonerated and went on to live out their natural lives.
-If I find out any different, you’ll be the first to know…
+It seems they were acquitted at the assizes and hopefully, went on to live out their natural lives.

 If you want to read the depositions for yourself, then they’re available here: